-SABIC is committed to maintaining the highest Environment, Health, Safety, and Security (EHSS) standards throughout the organization, extending to all entities, divisions, and partners.
+SABIC is committed to maintaining the highest Environment, Health, Safety, and Security (EHSS) standards throughout the organization, extending to all entities, divisions, and partners including full time employees, contractors and vendors.
 We aim to match best in class standards, to conduct all operations beyond compliance, and to inspire this mindset in everyone who works for or with SABIC.
 In keeping with this ambition, we also strive for full compliance with legal requirements and promptly addressing non-compliance with applicable EHSS laws and regulations.